riak/riak.github.io/docs/developing/app-guide/write-once.md

 LevelDB.
 Riak will automatically fall back to synchronous writes with all other backends.

-:::note "Note on the `multi` backend"
+:::note Note on the `multi` backend
 The [Multi](../../setup/planning/backend/multi.md) backend does not support asynchronous writes.
 Therefore, if LevelDB is used with the Multi backend, it will be used in synchronous mode.